VinayakRugvedi/authjs/README.md

 authCode | meaning
 -------- | -------
-3 | The respective function call succeeded completely 13 | The user-name(email-address/phone-number) in concern has not yet registered 14 | The user-name(email-address/phone-number) in concern has registered but not verified 15 | The user-name(email-address/phone-number) in concern has registered and is verified
+3 | The respective function call succeeded completely to the fullest 13 | The user-name(email-address/phone-number) in concern has not yet registered 14 | The user-name(email-address/phone-number) in concern has registered but not verified 15 | The user-name(email-address/phone-number) in concern has registered and is verified